Immortal Realms Vampire Wars Test/Review

 Immortal Realms doesn’t have an exact release date for Steam yet, there is currently a PC beta version and an announcement for the full release for spring 2020.
 The developers will probably use the beta feedback to make a better game out of it.

 Immortal Realms is currently in a pre-sale beta phase.
-So the game isn’t ready yet, and it’s not yet available at Steam.
+So the game isn’t ready yet, and it’s not yet available on Steam.
 However, you can buy into the current beta via the website of the publisher Kalypso Media, where the game currently costs 33.99€.
 For the release, it will cost 38,99€.

 ► Reading – recommendation: